← SquadRanks

 The diagnosis is consistent.
 When Brazil wins World Cups, the defense is organized.
 When they exit, it is not.

 Ancelotti's philosophy makes sense.
-Implementing it with this squad is the challenge.
+Drilling it into a back line he gets for days at a time is the challenge.

 Where Brazil's defenders play vs top contenders